Lauren-Akhidenor/Foodprice_ClimateChange/README.md

 ** ✅ Goal:**
-To predict individuals’ expectations of experiencing future climate shocks, where the response variable (climate_exp_cd) has four categories:
+To predict individuals’ expectations of experiencing future climate shocks, where the response variable (climate_exp_cd) had four categories:

 -  1 = Late onset of rain